 3. PondWorx Pond Bacteria

 This product from PendWorx is a good choice if you have sludge without algae buildup.
-It gets rid of general pond much as well as bad odors, dead leaves, and any other organic matter that gets in the water and can harm the inhabitants.
+It gets rid of the general pond much as well as bad odors, dead leaves, and any other organic matter that gets in the water and can harm the inhabitants.

 It works by increasing the effectiveness of the bacteria that occurs naturally in the pond.
 Plus, it helps get rid of harmful phosphates and nitrates that lead to excessive algae and weeds.